biodatageeks/sequila/docs/source/modules/coverage/coverage.rst

 Operations
 ############

-bdg_coverage - Calculate depth of coverage
+coverage - Calculate depth of coverage
 -------------------------------------------

-bdg_coverage is a table-valued function that calculates depth of coverage for specified sample.
+coverage is a table-valued function that calculates depth of coverage for specified sample.
 It operates on a table containg aligned reads.

 .. seealso::